Twig Adventures

 0620 – 1600

 I slept a bit cold overnight.
 It was probably a combination of being tired from the exertion the day before, being low on calories, and that it dipped into the 20’s.
 Taylor experienced the same.
 We were so glad we didn’t go a further 2 miles to camp, since it was even colder down the valley.
 To attest to the cold, there was a lake that had amazing ice tubules/crystals formed along the shore.
 They had sprouted like grass from the sand and some were a few inches long.
 What a natural wonder.
 I had never seen anything like it.
-Hoarfrost I guess is what it’s called.
+It’s called Hoar frost.

 It was a fast hike into Tuolumne.
 There were a few small climbs but nothing like the day before.
 We walked through some really nice valleys and meadows and it actually got hot.
-We stopped to take a break at a creek and along came Dahn (a SOBO I met in Ashland and who also walked the TA this past year).
+We stopped to take a break at a creek and along came Dahn (a SOBO I met in Ashland and who also walked the TA the same year as me).
 He was walking north, having flipped all the way from Dunsmuir to Tehachapi because of the smoke.
 He gave us some good insights on the upcoming terrain.
-He also told us about two 40 mile waterless stretches beyond the Sierra.
+He also told us about two 40 mile water-less stretches beyond the Sierra.
 What a fun thing to look forward to.

 I should mention that this section and the day before usually have some notoriously difficult stream crossings.
-But at this time of year, they are nothing more than a trickle, or even completely dry.
-I have been able to skip across all of them with barely even a thought, let alone wet feet.
+But at this time of year, they were nothing more than a trickle, or even completely dry.
+I was able to skip across all of them with barely even a thought, let alone wet feet.
 If you’d like to read about the treacherous conditions NOBOs face in the early summer, check out Wired’s blog, Day 72.
 It’s quite a contrast to my experience.

 We walked on past Tuolumne Falls, along the river, and through the meadow.
 There were many interpretive signs but I was too hungry to stop and read them thoroughly.
 All I wanted was a hamburger from the concession.
 The place also became a zoo by about 6 miles out.
 There were so many people.
 It always feels a little weird hiking around all the good-smelling, clean day hikers and weekend backpackers.
 I wonder what they think when we go by.

-We all made it to Tuolumne by 3 pm, but then Stellar and I had to walk a mile back the way we had come to get to the ranger station.
-I had talked him into trying to hike Half Dome…if we could get a permit.
+We all made it to Tuolumne by 3 pm.
+I stopped at the ranger station to inquire about Half Dome permits.
 Well, apparently there are no walk-up permits issued for day hikes anymore.
 You have to apply 3 days in advance for a 300 slot lottery.
 That or get an overnight backpacking permit and attach the hike to your itinerary.
 But even all the backpacking permits for the area were snagged.
-Some wasted miles were all we got.

-I was tempted to take a day to see Yosemite Valley anyways, but the rangers mentioned that all the falls were running at bare trickles.
+I was tempted to take a day to see Yosemite Valley, but the rangers mentioned that all the falls were running at bare trickles.
 It would be a Friday and probably crowded.
 I decided to save it for another time.
 So close but I have so many miles left to do.
-Being a tourist will have to wait.
+Being a tourist would have to wait.

-We tried to hitch back to the concession but no drivers were having it.
-We walked and finally got our hamburgers and beer.
+I finally got my hamburger and beer.
 I also got my resupply box and tried to cram everything into the bear canister.
 We sat outside the concession for awhile, stuffing our faces.
-News Feed and Dorothy decided to hike on, while Stellar and I resigned to camping at the nearby campground.
+News Feed and Dorothy decided to hike on, while I became resigned to camping at the nearby campground.
 I had acquired more food from the hiker box and decided it was best to stay there to eat it all.
 I already had too much to carry.
-I have 6 days worth of food again.
+I had 6 days worth of food again.

 Leave a Reply